KyleOndy/dotfiles/README.md

 - **[nix/](./nix/)**: configuration for Nix and NixOS
 - **[notes/](./notes/)**: less structured documentation

+## Roadmap / Todo

+- look into [nvd](https://gitlab.com/khumba/nvd) as a replacement for `nix-diff`.
+- cleanup old comments that are no longer valid throughout code base

 ## External Resources

 These are other people's dotfiles and articles I found useful while setting my environment up.